3 Timeless Lessons from The Richest Man in Babylon

 No matter the injury, disability insurance provides the support you need during vulnerable times.

-Disability insurance policies have five basic features:
+Its policies come along with five basic features:

 • Premium: A fixed amount you pay to keep your policy active.
-Premiums can be paid on a month, quarterly, or yearly basis.
+Premiums can be paid on a monthly, quarterly, or yearly basis.
 The amount you pay may vary based on your health and the benefit amount.

 • Benefit: The benefit you receive when you can’t work, usually replacing 60-70% of your income.